anita-uva/anita-uva/README.md

 <dd>Visual Summary for Measurement of Mental Health</dd>
 </dl>

 The survey asked respondents to rate their feelings of Anxiety on a scale from 1 to 5.
-This is the average response from January 2021 through July 2021.
+This is the sum response of all survey participants, regardless of personal vaccination status, from January 2021 through July 2021.

 <img width="788" alt="MentalHealth-NewsLinePlot" src="https://github.com/user-attachments/assets/7d73685f-036e-48a8-b8bc-1c6d706be3c9">